 This pandemic is an extraordinary and testing time for us all.
 Please be polite and courteous to our staff at all times.

 Given the current pandemic, please respect the need for NHS services to remain as safe as possible.
 We have expanded our reception team and added more telephone lines during this extremely busy time.
 If you need to drop off a prescription, please do so in the box provided outside the building.
 You must attend the surgery alone unless you have a carer.
+We now have an intercom to allow for patients with pre-booked appointments to let us know they have arrived, this is located at the main entrance.
+As lockdown restrictions ease we have been advised by NHS England to continue to reduce our footfall into the practice to keep our vulnerable patients and staff safe.

 If you or someone you live with have symptoms associated with coronavirus including a new continuous cough or a high temperature, stay at home for ten days.
 Do not book a GP appointment, call your GP or attend your GP practice.
 If you live with other people, they should also stay at home for at least 14 days, to avoid spreading the infection outside the home.